Biggest strike in history of nursing taking place across the NHS

 A second RCN strike is scheduled for Tuesday, while ambulance workers will walk out next Wednesday.

-Rail services have been crippled because of a walkout by members of the Rail, Maritime and Transport union, with more stoppages planned.

-Members of the Communication Workers Union at Royal Mail have also held strikes, with more planned before Christmas.

-Other workers planning strikes include Border Force officers and staff in Government departments.
+Other strikes have happened or are planned by the Rail, Maritime and Transport union, the Communication Workers Union at Royal Mail, Border Force and in Government departments.